Mingkai Deng

 mingkaid [at] cs [dot] cmu [dot] edu

-I am a first-year PhD student at the Language Technologies Institute at Carnegie Mellon University, working with Prof. Eric P. Xing.
-I also work very closely with Prof. Zhiting Hu.
-My current research interests include visual reasoning and natural language generation.
+I am a PhD student at the Language Technologies Institute at Carnegie Mellon University, working with Prof. Eric P. Xing.
+I also work closely with Prof. Zhiting Hu.

-I did my MS at CMU's Machine Learning Department.
-Prior to that, I worked as a data scientist in the industry after interning at Baidu Research, supervised by Prof. Hui Xiong.
-I did my undergrad at Columbia University, where I double-majored in Mathematics-Statistics and Computer Science.
+I completed my MS at CMU's Machine Learning Department.
+Before that, I worked as a data scientist in industry following an internship at Baidu Research, where I was advised by Prof. Hui Xiong.
+I earned my undergraduate degree from Columbia University, with a double major in Mathematics-Statistics and Computer Science.

 CV / LinkedIn / Twitter / GitHub